joe-getcouragenow/shared/servers/README.md

 How does this relate to main binary ?

 Our main binary is designed to run as a single binary with nothing else, and so allows a user to run everything on a desktop or linux server easily.

 It really can be thought of as the Edge binary because it has a DB and GUI, and can be easily packaged and run by anyone.
-Its currently is designed to operate on it own.
+Its currently is designed to operate on it owns.
 But later, it can start to act as a CDN in that read data can be cached in the DB, and mutations can be saves locally and forwarded to a Server in a Event Architecture.

 Main needs the following stuff from the Server.